FormulaMonks/potluck/README.md

-Read `~/.ssh/id_rsa.pub` on your host machine and put it into `~/.ssh/authorized_keys` on the remote server so you don't have to enter a password for the main user every time.
+Read `~/.ssh/id_rsa.pub` on your host machine and put it into `~/.ssh/authorized_keys` on the remote server so you don't have to enter a password for the main user every time (it appends, so other people can run this to put in their keys as well).

     $ cap production deploy:auth

-The `server` chef recipe generates a deploy key for you on the server in `~/.ssh/id_rsa.pub` -- you can run the following cap command to print it out, then you can give it read access to your source repository for deployments (or add it as a deploy key on github)
+The `server` chef recipe generates a deploy key for you on the server in `~/.ssh/id_rsa.pub` -- you can run the following cap command to print it out, then you can give it read access to your source repository for deployments (add it as a deploy key on github, add it to gitosis, etc...)

     $ cap production deploy:key

-...Finally
+Finally, you can run a deploy:

     $ cap production deploy

-...also...
+Or you can run a deploy with shutdown, maintenance page, and run your database migrations (see `recipes/deploy.rb` for more detail):

     $ cap production deploy:long

 If you see something like:

     ...
-    ** [aircheck :: err] Host key verification failed.
+    ** [billion_dollar_startup :: err] Host key verification failed.
-    ** [aircheck :: err] fatal: The remote end hung up unexpectedly ...
+    ** [billion_dollar_startup :: err] fatal: The remote end hung up unexpectedly ...

 Then you need to ssh in and do: